 China's commitment to combatting air pollution is evident with nuclear energy benefitting as a zero-emissions power generation source.
-As the below chart depicts, nuclear represented 2% share of Chinese power generation, however that figure has been rising and in the last few months in 2018 it spiked to 5%.
+As the below chart depicts, at its lowest point nuclear represented 2% share of Chinese power generation, however that figure has been rising and in the last few months in 2018 it spiked to 5%.
 This production is coming at the expense of carbon emitting coal fired generation.